OXID-eSales/oxideshop_ce/CONTRIBUTING.md

 1. `$ composer require oxid-esales/oxideshop-demodata-ce:dev-b-6.0`

+### Running console command

+Console command located in bin directory so use `bin/oe-console` to run the commands.

+Example:

+`$ bin/oe-console oe:module:activate module-id`

 ### Cloning without history

 To reduce the size of the repository when cloning you can use a so called "shallow clone".